Rowan9811/DelonLoader.LM/README.md

 ## How To Use
 1. you install lemon installer through the lemon installer
 2. download DelonLoader from [releases](https://github.com/Rowan9811/DelonLoader.LM./releases)
-3. extract it and drag and drop in the folder above where the mods go (./com.companyname.gamename/)
+3. extract it and drag and drop in the folder above where the mods go (./com.companyname.gamename/etc)
 4. if there's plugins and mods delete them
-5. mods will be put in Pods and Glugins is the plugins folder (once I fix it)
+5. mods will be put in Pods and Glugins is the plugins folder
 6. profit
 ---